Openet-Labs/machine-learning/auto-scaling/README.md

     cd bin
     ./runAutoScaling.sh

+### Testing the use case
+Start the provided netcat script in another terminal to receive scaling rest calls from the use case

+    ./startNetcatRestListerner.sh

-To Test insert the real time input into the kafka topic in the [correct format](https://github.com/Openet-Labs/machine-learning/tree/master/auto-scaling/auto-scaling-usecase/etc/sample_input.json)
+Start the kafka producer to insert real time input into the kafka topic in the [correct format](https://github.com/Openet-Labs/machine-learning/tree/master/auto-scaling/auto-scaling-usecase/etc/sample_input.json)